Patron - Kate Ashbrook Ramblers Association

 Two outstanding highlights of my work include myself and the 100 Black Men Walk for Health Group in collaboration with the Ramblers joining Grift Rhys Jones the famous BBC TV presenter on his documentary 'Mountain' which explored landscapes in the UK.
 We re-enacted the 75 years history of the Mass Trespass at Kinder Scout which was televised on BBC Country File in 2007.
 In 2009, I was nominated by the British Council to participate in its international programme 'InterAction - Trust the difference' in Johannesburg, South Africa.
 Upon my return to the UK, in 2010 I initiated a ground-breaking project at Losehill Hall, Peak District National Park, using realm of the natural environment to promote peace education among urban young people from diverse ethnic backgrounds, which was televised on BBC Look North.
 I did this project in collaboration with Sheffield City Council's Children and Young People's Directorate and South Yorkshire Police Authority.

-As Administrative & Finance Officer, Maxine Greaves MBE is responsible for the business operational aspects of SEM.
+Maxine Greaves MBE is responsible for the delivery of activities and the business operational aspects of SEM.
 Through her work as a practitioner and researcher with a number of agencies she has developed projects to improve the educational experience of vulnerable and socially excluded young people in South Yorkshire.

 Her expertise and skills focus on the alignment of equality, inclusion and diversity agendas into sustainable knowledge development strategies, which has resulted in her presenting a number of research papers at national and international conferences.